stellar/scp-proofs/README.md

 committed.
 Thus, by Invariant 3 and Quorum Intersection, no intertwined node confirmed `(n,v)` as committed, which is a contradiction.

-Ivy reaches the same conclusion automatically and successfully validates that the safety property holds.
+Using the auxiliary conjectures present in the `safety` isolate in `SCP-safety.ivy`, Ivy reaches the same conclusion automatically and successfully validates that the safety property holds.